 Gifted kids, though, develop much differently.
 Instead of a straight line gradually and predictably rising, their milestones can track more like the peaks and valleys of a mountain range.

 Maybe they skipped crawling and went straight into walking.
-Maybe they skipped babbling and were speaking in full sentences while still in diapers.
-Maybe they skipped arithmetic and plunged into algebra, with full understanding of how to find x and practical applications of the formulas.
+Perhaps they skipped babbling and were speaking in full sentences while still in diapers.
+Maybe they skipped arithmetic and plunged into algebra, with a full understanding of how to find x and practical applications of the formulas.

 It’s always pretty impressive to witness, honestly.
 A preschool astronomer or a toddler reading aloud is such a novelty that it can be impossible to focus on those leaps, peaks, and skips in their development.